mfidino/mfidino.github.io/blog/_posts/2021-8-17-nested_indexing.md

 ```

-So through this simulation, almost 40% of the detection/non-detection matrix we would supply to `JAGS` is full of NA values.
+So through this simulation, almost 40% of the detection/non-detection matrix we would supply to `JAGS` is full of `NA` values.
 In this case, that is nearly 4000 elements that JAGS would need to estimate during each step of an MCMC chain that is does not need to!
 So, now comes the complicated part.
 To use nested indexing, we need to go from wide format to long format with the detection / non-detection data.
-To do so, we use `which()` and set `arr.ind = TRUE`, which will can be used to identify where there are non `NA` values in the detection / non-detection matrix.
+To do so, we use `which()` and set `arr.ind = TRUE`, which can be used to identify where there are non `NA` values in the detection / non-detection matrix.

 ```R
 # Step 4.
 Determine where we have data.